 As an enrolled agent, this is a category of tax professionals authorized to represent taxpayers before the IRS, such as when the taxpayer has been selected for an audit.
 Most IRS letters are notices such as CP2000 (CP means computer paragraph) proposing changes based on discrepancies reported on your tax return, or notices requesting further information.
 As the preparer of the tax return, there is no additional charge for resolving these types of notices, unless amended returns are necessary due to a client's oversight.

 If you've received a notice that you are being audited and required to contact an IRS examiner and/or send in documents, I can represent you in your place before the IRS.
 You will need to sign a Power of Attorney form which authorizes me to represent you for the specified tax matter and period(s) being audited.

 Please see audit services for further details and representation fees.

-If owing a large tax balance due, one option that can help is an installment agreement.
+If owing a large tax liability, one option that can help is an installment agreement.
 This allows the taxpayer to make scheduled periodic payments and also cuts the monthly late payment penalty in half.
 Under the Fresh Start provision, the IRS must accept this agreement if the balance is not over $50,000 and will be paid in 6 years or less.
-A user fee is added to the agreement, which is advisable (and required in some cases) to be set up as automatic debit payments.
-For nonclients who prefer not dealing with the IRS on their own, my preparation fee for an installment agreement request is $50 and requires a short in-office meeting to prepare and file the installment agreement for a $50 consult fee.
+A user fee is added to the agreement, and it's advisable (and required in some cases) to be set up as automatic debit payments, both for convenience and to lower the user fee.
+This service is part of my tax preparation for clients, but for nonclients we can set up a short in-office meeting to prepare and file the installment agreement for a $50 consult fee.

 An Offer in Compromise (OIC) is more complex, based on one of three arguments (doubt as to liability, doubt as to collectibility, or effective tax administration).
 The last two arguments requires three months' documentation of your expenses and income.
 An OIC requires a tax payment and $186 application fee to be submitted with the offer.
 There are numerous advertisements from companies claiming they can reduce your liability to pennies on the dollar.
 If it sound too good to be true...
 However, while the IRS acceptance rate is about 40%, it is possible to substantially reduce your tax balance due if you meet the qualifications and requirements.
-Therefore, preparation of an OIC is 'document-intensive' and success may depend on the taxpayer providing me the necessary documents.
+Therefore, preparation of an OIC is 'document-intensive' and success greatly depends on the client providing me the necessary documents.
 There are no secret maneuvers and not everyone qualifies!
 For most OICs, you provide evidence of your assets/liabilities/projected income and the IRS follows a formula to establish the minimum offer acceptable.
 After revewing the options, if a taxpayer wishes to proceed, further procedures, fees and expectations will be discussed along with a downpayment of $250 as a nonrefundable retainer.
 More information about an Offer in Compromise is here.